 External dampness - often caused by rain - generally results in damp patches on the wall or ceiling, and is caused by defects in the roof, gutter, cladding or windows.
-If you are aware of defects such as these, please report them to us so that we can arrange to repair them.
+If you are aware of defects such as these, please report them to us as soon as possible so that we can arrange to repair them.